hazzem-badran/hazzem-badran/README.md

 ## 👋 About Me

-🎯 A frontend-focused developer specializing in **React.js** and **React Native**, passionate about building modern, responsive, and user-friendly applications across web and mobile platforms.
+🎯 A Product-minded Developer specializing in frontend development with **React.js** and **React Native**, passionate about building modern, responsive, and user-friendly applications across web and mobile platforms.

-I have strong hands-on experience with **React.js**, **Next.js**, and **React Native**, along with a solid understanding of backend basics like **Node.js**, **NestJS**, and **MongoDB**.
+I have strong experience with **React.js**, **Next.js**, and React Native, always committed to writing clean code and designing elegant interfaces that deliver great user experiences.

-Clean code, elegant UI, and impactful software are at the core of what I do.
-I'm always eager to learn, grow, and collaborate with teams to bring ideas to life.
+Clean code, simple design, and software that truly adds value are at the core of my work.
+I’m always eager to learn, grow, and collaborate with teams to turn ideas into successful applications.

 ---